unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 A complex message with 2 selectors and 3 local variable definitions:

+    /*** A notification message shown to the user when one of their connections
+     * organizes a party and at least one guest is also a user's connection. */

-    /* The host's first name. */
+    /** The host's first name. */
     $hostName = {$host asPerson firstName=long}
-    /* The first guest's first name. */
+    /** The first guest's first name. */
     $guestName = {$guest asPerson firstName=long}
-    /* The number of guests excluding the first guest. */
+    /** The number of guests excluding the first guest. */
     $guestsOther = {$guestCount asNumber /* Remove 1 from $guestCount */ offset=1}

     {$host getGender}? {$guestOther asNumber}?